Australia’s Aboriginal people have a continuous history spanning more than 50,000 years, one of the oldest living cultures on the planet.

 Longitude 131° Connects with Ernabella Arts

-Essential to the experience at Longitude 131° is connecting with the creative spirit of the land’s traditional custodians, the indigenous Anangu.
-Since joining the Baillie Lodges collection in 2013, a new design direction at Longitude 131° has seen the introduction of local Indigenous heritage.
+Essential to the experience at Longitude 131° is connecting with the creative spirit of the land’s traditional custodians, the aboriginal Anangu.
+Since joining the Baillie Lodges collection in 2013, a new design direction at Longitude 131° has seen the introduction of local Aboriginal heritage.
 Owner Hayley Baillie has worked closely with the nearby Anangu communities to commission artworks for display at the iconic luxury outback retreat… Find out more

 Pretty Beach House – Sydney Surrounds – New South Wales